 James S. Kaplan

-Title: 1) Attorney; 2) Historical Writer
+Title: 1) Attorney; 2) Historical Activist and Writer

 Company: Greenberg & Kaplan, LLP

-Location: New Rochelle, New York, United States
+Location: 1) New Rochelle, New York, United States; 2) New York, New York, United States

 James S. Kaplan, Attorney at Greenberg & Kaplan, LLP and Historical Writer, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in taxation law.